Last Updated on May 14, 2020 by melissanreynolds

 Bouncinette/Electronic Rocker.
 This was one of those things that buys you some non holding time that you so desperately need when they’re clingy or your sore or you need to get stuff done.

 Breast pump.
 This was a lifesaver for me with nursing my children.
 I had to exclusively express for my first and then expressed a fair amount for my second.
-For my third, I have chosen the Avent breast pump in the above link because I will only express once or twice a day – with three children four years old and under, I won’t have the ability or energy to express more.
-Our favourite bottles were Avent too – because the teats were shaped more like breasts and therefore helped us to avoid nipple confusion.
+With my third, I was able to nurse exclusively so I only used a Haakaa manual breast pump for catching those precious drops when I was nursing.
+Our favourite bottles were Avent – because the teats were shaped more like breasts and therefore helped us to avoid nipple confusion.

 Something to make baby food with.
 My nutribullet has been a lifesaver for the puree stage.
 It is so easy to steam up some fruit and vegetables (say, silverbeet, apple and kumara) and then puree it in the nutribullet with some of the cooking water.
 I also use it for my plant based milks too so it is far more than just a baby essential.